bboyle/grunt-codepainter/README.md

 #### options.predef
 Type: `String`

-Use one of the [codepainter] presets: 'idiomatic', 'hautelook' or 'mediawiki'.
+Use one of the [codepainter][codepainter] presets: 'idiomatic', 'hautelook' or 'mediawiki'.

 #### options.json
 Type: `String`